Dependent Collegiate Scholarship Program

-- For full time HMC employees there will be a waiting period of three years before entering the Plan.
+A. For full time HMC employees there will be a waiting period of one year before entering the Plan.

-- For employees working half time (50% FTE) or greater there will be a waiting period equal to the equivalent of three years at full time.
-For example, an employee working half time is eligible to enter the Plan after six years of service.
+B. For employees working less than full-time (100% FTE) but greater than half-time (50% FTE) there will be a waiting period equal to the equivalent of one year at full time.
+For example, an employee working half time is eligible to enter the Plan after two years of service.
 A break in service will not prevent the previous employment period from being used to help satisfy the waiting period requirement.

-- At the time the employee’s child enters the Plan, the employee must be working at least half time (50% FTE) and remain at half time or more during the year(s) of participation (except as provided in the section “Permanent Disability, Retirement, or Death” below).
+C. At the time the employee’s child enters the Plan, the employee must be working at least half time (50% FTE) and remain at half time or more during the year(s) of participation (except as provided for in Section 8 below).

-- the child is under age 19 or is a student not yet age 24; AND
+- the child who is under age 19 or is a student not yet age 24; AND

 - the child is the employee’s dependent for federal income tax purposes, and/or the employee contributes at least 50% of the child’s financial support and/or the child lives with the employee for at least half of the year or when the child is not away at school.

-If the child is not the employee’s legal dependent (e.g., the child is the employee’s spouse/domestic partner’s child that the employee has not legally adopted) the benefit is considered taxable compensation.
+If the child is not the employee’s legal dependent (e.g., the child is the employee’s spouse or registered domestic partner’s child that the employee has not legally adopted) the benefit is considered taxable compensation.